stuartellis/tf-tasks/README.md

 task
 ```

-If you have [autocompletion](https://taskfile.dev/installation/#setup-completions) for Task, this will show you commands as you type.
+If you have autocompletion for Task, this will show you commands as you type.

 ## How It Works

-First, you use [Copier](https://copier.readthedocs.io/en/stable/) to either generate a new project, or to add this tooling to an existing project.
+First, you run [Copier](https://copier.readthedocs.io/en/stable/) to either generate a new project, or to add this tooling to an existing project.

 The tooling uses specific files and directories: